ARION

 “That’s because you’re a taskmaster!” someone called out jovially from the back.
 Ken grinned and nodded.

 “First off, a little business, and then I have something special to share.”
-He spent several moments going over production reports on their progress, and a new meal plan that Rocky had devised that included a few new fruit and vegetables from the nearby rainforests that had proven edible and nutritious for Terran metabolisms.
+He spent several moments going over production reports on their progress, and a new meal plan that Rocky had devised that included a few new fruits and vegetables from the nearby rainforests that had proven edible and even nutritious for Terran metabolisms.
 Finally, he put away his tablet and faced the expectant crowd.

 “It’s been months since we lost a good member of our colony, Carson Weathers,” he began.
 The change in attitude of the room was so quick that the mayor could practically taste it turn sour on the air, so he knew he needed to progress quickly.
 “What happened was unfortunate, but the story did not stop with him.
 Despite the animosity and blame some of you placed on our alien friends, the Sori continued working on the dilemma and made breakthroughs in their research.”